DSE-MSU/DeepRobust/README.md

 **[Documentation](https://deeprobust.readthedocs.io/en/latest/)** | **[Paper](https://arxiv.org/abs/2005.06149)** | **[Samples](https://github.com/DSE-MSU/DeepRobust/tree/master/examples)**

 DeepRobust is a PyTorch adversarial library for attack and defense methods on images and graphs.
-* If you are new to DeepRobust, we highly suggest read the [documentation page](https://deeprobust.readthedocs.io/en/latest/) or the following content in this README.
+* If you are new to DeepRobust, we highly suggest you read the [documentation page](https://deeprobust.readthedocs.io/en/latest/) or the following content in this README to learn how to use it.
-* If you have any questions or suggestions regarding this library, feel free to create a issue [here](https://github.com/DSE-MSU/DeepRobust/issues).
+* If you have any questions or suggestions regarding this library, feel free to create an issue [here](https://github.com/DSE-MSU/DeepRobust/issues).
+We will reply as soon as possible :)

 <p float="left">
   <img src="https://github.com/DSE-MSU/DeepRobust/blob/master/adversarial.png" width="430" />